Overview: If you ask me, sensory play is one of the most important skills we need to expose our toddlers too at an early age and here’s why.

 Visual play involves sight.
 Place objects at varying distances to help a baby practice focusing or using peripheral vision.
 As a child gets older we tend to rely heavily on visual learning.
 Anything we see is learning through out sense of sight.
 Many times parents and teachers rely too heavily on visual learning.
 We tend to forget that children learn best through hands on learning, and we cannot rely on visual learning alone.

 Auditory play is listening.
 One of my favorite games to play with preschoolers is find the timer.
 I’ll set a timer for a minute and hide it while the kids are not looking.
 When the timer goes off, they have to use their listening skills to find it.
-Music is a child’s best friend, at least in my mind it is.
+Music is a child’s best friend.
 Children can learn basic skills and practice motor skills while listening to music.

 Olfactory play is using our sense of smell.
 I love making smelly jars, especially around Christmas.
 I will put herbs, spices, or a candle inside a jar for the kids to smell.
 We play guessing games to figure out what that smell is.
 Cooking is another way to play with the sense of smell.

 Vestibular play practices balancing.
 Nature based playing is a great way to develop balance.
 Letting kids climb on fallen trees not only develops motor skills, but also motor planning skills.
 Encourage your kids to climb in a safe environment to develop balance.